openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

                     which should be enclosed in
                     backticks`

-*Template* literals are of the literal type that corresponds to the literal.
+*MultilineString* literals are of the literal type that corresponds to the literal.
 If an operator is applied to the literal, then the literal type is replaced for ``string`` (see :ref:`Type String`).